Daylight Savings Time

 Not only this, but daylight saving time also ends up reducing people's sleeping time.
 Sleep is one of the most vital human processes.
 One can go longer without food than without sleep.

-Lack of sleep because of daylight saving time causes a lot of issues like lack of attention, problems in perception and memory consolidation, etc. There's also an increase in traffic accidents during this time of the year, probably because of the lack of sleep.
+Lack of sleep because of daylight saving time causes a lot of issues like lack of attention, problems in perception and memory consolidation, etc. There's also an increase in traffic accidents during 'spring forward,' probably because of the lack of sleep.
 It has also been said to affect people mentally, especially those going through mood disorders, depression, etc.

 natural and organic latex mattress topper